virendrawadher/do-you-know-me/README.md

 # Do you know me

-It is a quiz with few questions asked related to Virendra
+It is a CLI quiz app with few questions asked related to Virendra using node js.

 ## About Do you know me.